btrailor/btrailor.github.io/hugo-site/content/info/_index.md

 ## About

-Brett Gershon is a sound artist, instrument builder, and developer based in Ypsilanti, Michigan.
-Working at the intersection of code, electronics, and sound, Brett creates tools and compositions that explore the musical potential of errors, accidents, and emergent systems.
+Brett Gershon builds instruments, writes code, designs systems, and makes sound—sometimes all at once.
+Based in Ypsilanti, Michigan, his work explores the productive potential of errors, the musicality of emergent behavior, and the quiet architectures that enable creative work.
+Whether crafting shift-register synthesizers, developing content pipelines, or documenting personal infrastructure, Brett treats each domain as a node in a larger practice of sustained curiosity.

 ## This Site